uber/hermetic_cc_toolchain/README.md

 This flag encourages program authors to fix the undefined behavior.
 There are [many ways][ubsan2] to find the undefined behavior.

-## Use of `--gc-sections` by default

-`zig cc` passes `--gc-sections` to the ld.lld linker by default, this causes problems for CGo.
-This is [fixed for Go 1.19][go-gc-sections].
-Until Go 1.19 is released, bazel-zig-cc will always be passing `--no-gc-sections` to the linker.

 # Known Issues In bazel-zig-cc

 These are the things you may stumble into when using bazel-zig-cc.
 I am